amusarra/liferay-portal-security-audit/README.md

 for this reason in this version of the project there is no longer the bundle **portal-security-audit-router**.

-The module **portal-security-audit-capture-events** contains the follow OSGi components for capture this events:
+The module **portal-security-audit-capture-events** contains the follow OSGi components for capture these events:
 1. Login Failure
 2. Login Post Action
 3. Logout Post Action